The Wave Trace and Birkhoff Billiards: Introduction

 and $K(\zeta_j) = F(\pi/2; k_{\zeta_j})$.
 The function $G(\zeta_j)$ is defined by

 and $\omega_j = \omega_j(\phi)$ are the angles of reflection for orbits tangent to $\mathcal{C}_{\zeta_j}$, given implicitly by the equation

 \end{coro}

-\begin{rema} Analagous formulas to those appearing in Theorem \ref{Main theorem}, Theorem \ref{Rational caustic theorem} and Corollary \ref{Ellipse corollary} can also be proved for the Neumann and Robin wave traces.
-The formulas are less succinct but can be easily reproduced by following the proof of Theorem \ref{Main theorem} and combining it with the Hadamard type variational formulas for Robin boundary conditions in the author's previous work \cite{Vig18}. \end{rema}
+\begin{rema} Analagous formulas to those appearing in Theorem \ref{Main theorem}, Theorem \ref{Rational caustic theorem} and Corollary \ref{Ellipse corollary} can also be proved for the Neumann and Robin wave traces as well.
+The formulas are less succinct but can be easily reproduced by keeping track of boundary terms in Section \ref{Computing the wave trace}.
+Alternatively, an earlier version of this paper used Hadamard type variational formulas which were derived for Robin boundary conditions in the author's previous work \cite{Vig18}. \end{rema}